RitadipBharati/Assignment2/README.md

-# Assignment2
+# Assignment2\n
-#A,B,E,D are files containing matrices for Question 1
-#\nCSV file is for question 4
+A,B,E,D are files containing matrices for Question 1 CSV file is for question 4